laurettemhlanga/PopulationSimulation/README.md

 We would like to acknowledge the contributions of the research community that have made this package possible.
 Thank you for your support and feedback.

----

-Please replace "YourGitHubUsername" in the installation section with your actual GitHub username, and customize the documentation and contributing sections to include specific information about your package.
-Additionally, consider adding examples and more detailed instructions as needed to assist users in effectively using your package.